-Join our NEW Maker Club series where we'll make cool things and bring them to life with technology!
+Join our Maker Club series where we'll make cool things and bring them to life with technology!

-This is our first Maker Club, and we'll be exploring movement using motors - zoom zoom!
+We'll be exploring movement using motors - zoom zoom!

 This class is designed for kids with some coding experience and want to do more with electronics.
 (Perfect if you've already done our Coding Clubs last year, or if you're already a whiz at coding in Scratch and/or Minecraft).